kfarr3/MLND-Capstone/docs/report.md

 Our incoming data required little pre-processing.
 The 6 features were all categorical without any missing data, a rarity.
 Essentially the only preprocessing required was extracting the features from the JSON object, organizing them in a dataframe, and performing one-hot encoding such that each of the 'string' based categorical values were transformed into binary indicators.

-When extracting the CVEs, there was some mapping done between CVSS v2 and CVSS v3 to ensure that they aligned as closely as possible.
+When extracting the CVEs, the only complication was mapping between CVSS v2 and CVSS v3 to ensure that they aligned as closely as possible.
 While it would have been possible to utilize the V2 Scoring for everything, it was felt that the V3 scores were of a higher caliber, even when mapped to V2 terminology.
+In most cases V2 was mapped to V3 since there were fewer categories for V3 and data compression was easier than guessing at an expansion.
+However for the __Access__ variable we mapped from V3 to V2 since V3 added the **PHYSICAL** value and we know from initial analysis that both **LOCAL** and **PHYSICAL** are similar in regard to exploited vulnerabilities.

 The following tables outline the mappings that occurred